dhis2/dhis2-docs/src/user/managing-dashboards.md

 ![](resources/images/dashboard/dashboard-sharing-add-user.png)

 You can provide users with the url of the dashboard, allowing them to navigate directly to the dashboard.
 To get the dashboard url, just open the dashboard in view mode, and copy the browser url.
-For example, the url to the Antenatal Care dashboard in play.dhis2.org/demo is:
+For example, the url to the Antenatal Care dashboard in play.dhis2.org/dev is:

 https://play.dhis2.org/dev/dhis-web-dashboard/#/nghVC4wtyzi

 ### Cascade sharing of visualizations on the dashboard

+To ensure that all charts, maps and tables on the dashboard are shared with the chosen users and user groups, click on the **Apply sharing to dashboard items** button.

 ![](resources/images/dashboard/dashboard-sharing-cascade-sharing.png)